Stole (song): Critical reception

 "Stole" received generally mixed reviews from music critics.
 AllMusic editor Jon O'Brien named the song one of the album's highlights along with "Can't Nobody", "Dilemma" and "Everytime You Walk Out That Door" and called it a "rock-tinged [...] emotive tale of school shootings and suicides."
 Caroline Sullivan of The Guardian found that the "silky" song emphasized that Rowland's "speciality is the slightly funky party number with a moralising overtone."
-Chuck Taylor from Billboard found that it was proving "that Rowling is willing to take a risk to prove a point [...]
+Chuck Taylor from Billboard found that it was proving "that Rowland is willing to take a risk to prove a point [...]
 She will likely gain a whole new fan base with her combination of social commentary and impressive vocal talent."
 British morning newspaper The Independent called "Stole" Simply Deep's "strongest track [...] a lament for unfulfilled potential, especially that of smart kids victimised by dumb thug culture."

 Lisa Verrico of The Times noted the song "tells stories of shattered dreams through a series of fictional characters, has a naggingly catchy chorus and [...] shows Rowland as a strong, smooth, versatile singer."
 BBC Music editor Joy Dunbar found that the "Sade-influenced "Stole" which is about universal life experiences highlights Kelly's soulful, spine tingling singing voice."
 The Torch's Frank DeBellis remarked that "Stole" is a "single that truly expresses Rowland’s talent and represents the sounds of the entire album."
 Less impressed, Houston Chronicle journalist Michael D. Clark felt that "with minimalist vibrato, [...]
 "Stole" tells the tragic stories of characters who never realize their dreams of stardom.
 The drama unfolds at the pace of Xanax."
-Vibe journalist Craig Seymour caleld "Stole" a "dreadfully overwrought first single."
+Vibe journalist Craig Seymour called "Stole" a "dreadfully overwrought first single."